It is worth noting that it may take a few sessions to build up the rapport and trust necessary for therapy to work.

-Feeling highly ANXIOUS, or experiencing a panic attack can be overwhelming and disorienting, especially when it feels uncontrollable.
+experiencing such anxiety or panic and be particularly overwhelming, especially when it feels uncontrollable.

-Counselling offers a supportive and validating environment where individuals can express their thoughts, feelings, and experiences without judgment.
+Counselling for anxiety offers a supportive and validating environment where individuals can explore and understand their anxiety without judgment.

 Our counsellors will help you to